dexie/dexie-website/docs/Dexie/Dexie.transaction().md

 ### The Auto-Commit Behavior of IndexedDB Transactions

 IndexedDB will commit a transaction as soon as it isn't used within a tick.
 This means that you MUST NOT call any other async API (at least not wait for it to finish) within a transaction scope.
 If you do, you will get a TransactionInactiveError thrown at you.
-To avoid this, you may use [Dexie.waitFor()](https://dexie.org/docs/Dexie/Dexie.waitFor()), but use it with causion.
+To avoid this, you may use [Dexie.waitFor()](https://dexie.org/docs/Dexie/Dexie.waitFor()), but use it with caution.

 ### Accessing Transaction Object